-- You will be taken to your Welcome Page where you can find "Upcoming Conferences" - Click on this title and then click on the 2019 FYEE Conference. - You will also be able to edit your personal information, renew you membership, and manage conference papers and sessions.
+- You will be taken to your Welcome Page.
+Click on "Upcoming Conferences" and then click on 2021 First-Year Engineering Experience - You can also edit your personal information, renew your membership, as well as manage conference papers

-Paper Procedures
+Paper procedures

-If you have any questions regarding you paper reviews, revisions, accept/reject decision or paper assignments to timeslots, then you must contact your Program Chair Directly.
+If you have any questions regarding your reviews, revisions, accept/reject decision, or conference session timeslot assignment, contact the Program Chair directly.